One could perhaps summarize Machine Learning in a sentence as computer programs that are capable of learning without being explicitly programmed.

 Though this type of recommendation system might seem to be something from the last few years, "Market Basket Analysis" has actually been in use by traditional supermarket chains for decades.
 Machine Learning itself is also less new than you might think, with the first Machine Learning algorithms dating back to the 1950s.

 Recommendation algorithms are often based on collaborative filtering.
 This allows you to predict, on the basis of user profiles and product assessments (e.g. of order history data), which products would suit the current user.
 Based on all this data, a large matrix (a sort of chart) is developed.
-The columns being the various products (‘Items’ in the table below) in the webshop’s product offering, the rows being the Users.
+The columns being the various products (‘Items’ in the table below) on the web shop’s product offering, the rows being the Users.
 When a User recommends a product, this recommendation is given a value in the appropriate cell on the Excel sheet for that Item and User.

 So in the table below, User "A" has given Item "2" a 1-star product rating and Item "3" a 5-star rating.
 Depending on the numbers of users and products, this table will eventually contain a very large number of columns and rows.
-Since users generally only buy a fraction of a webshop’s total product range, the number of cells with a rating value will be relatively small.
+Since users generally only buy a fraction of a web shop’s total product range, the number of cells with a rating value will be relatively small.
 The table is therefore likely to be ‘big’ yet relatively ‘empty’.

 In the table above, you can immediately see that, since Users A and B both give Item 3 a high rating, and User B also gives Item 1 a high rating, it’s likely (on the basis of this limited data) that User A would also give Item 1 a high rating.
 This is obviously a very simplistic representation of an actual algorithm, but hopefully demonstrates how collaborative filtering works.